 - Craigmillar Castle is a ruined medieval castle you’ll find on the southern end of the city.
 You get a great view of the city from the battlements, and it fueled some incredible imaginative play.
 We followed our visit up with these resources for teaching kids about castles.

-What to See in Scotland Outside Edinburgh
+What to See Outside Edinburgh

 As you can see, I’m much more of an expert on Edinburgh than the surrounding regions, but here are some places we have loved visiting.
 Three towns that I haven’t written about yet that we also recommend are Oban, St. Andrews, and Stirling.

 - Loch Ness is a great place to visit in Edinburgh!
 Reviews are mixed as to whether or not we saw Nessie during our visit, but we all agree we learned a lot about canal locks.

 - An elevator for boats requires some serious engineering!
 We enjoyed seeing this brilliance in person at the Falkirk Wheel.

 Have you ever been to Edinburgh, or anywhere else in Scotland?
 What are your top recommendations of things to see in Scotland?
 Please share in the comments below, on my Facebook page, or tag me with a recommended site to see on Instagram.